JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

   ping 10.0.0.4
 - Run the command to test connectivity to the domain controller.

 Explanation:
- This test checks whether the client machine can communicate with the server over the private network.
+ This test verifies network connectivity between Client-1 and the domain controller (DC-1).
+Successful ping responses confirm that the client machine can reach the server across the private network.

 <h2>Verify Network Connectivity and DNS Settings</h2>